NicosNicolaou16/SecureDataFlutter/README.md

 ### Important Note:

-For this example keeps the files with dummy/tested api key but for real project you have to add them in gitignore file.
+For this example, keep the files with dummy/test API keys, but for a real project, you should add them to the .gitignore file.

 ### Commands for generation